 Tough stainless steel.
 Double-wall insulation.
 A locking gasket.
 This Yeti Rambler Colster doesn’t mess around when it comes to keeping things at just the right temp for a long time.
 It’s an awesome present for the friend who gets distracted and forgets about their drink as they get pulled into conversations.

-One for you and one for them.
-Yeti Rambler Wine Tumblers are made of vacuum-insulated stainless steel, so there’s zero risk of breakage if they get bumped off the picnic table, and they keep wine at the perfect temperature for hours.
+Yeti Rambler 10 Wine Tumblers are made of vacuum-insulated stainless steel, so there’s zero risk of breakage if they get bumped off the picnic table.
+They keep wine at the perfect temperature for hours.

 Yep, you can use them as a standard deck of cards.
 But you can also use Basecamp Cards to kick off conversations, since each card has a fun, thought-provoking question on it.
 I brought these camping, and we only made it through about three cards, since each question sent us on half-hour tangents about skydiving, living in Nice, and the power of 100 horse-sized ducks.

-Have you ever had a glass growler smash to bits when you accidentally drop your backpack?
-Speaking from experience, I can assure you that picking glass shards out of a bag soaked in imperial pumpkin ale is less than ideal.
-Give them a Stanley Go Growler and you’re giving the gift of solid, leakproof beverage transport.
-It keeps liquids cold for up to 24 hours.
+Have you ever had a glass growler smash to bits when you accidentally drop it?
+Speaking from experience, I can assure you that picking up glass shards soaked in imperial pumpkin ale is less than ideal.
+Give a United By Blue Stainless Steel Growler to keep their cargo secure – it has a paracord handle, won’t leak and keeps bevvies cold for up to 4 hours.

 Cut out the issue of corkscrews, glass, resealing bottles or excess weight in the backcountry.
 Wine-drinkers have options: the Hydro Flask Wine Bottle is unbreakable and insulated, while the Platypreserve Wine Preservation System is lightweight, packs down small when it’s empty, and is a member fave based on the stellar reviews.

-The Nite Ize S-Biner Ahhhhh holds your keys, attaches things to other things, and pops off bottlecaps.
-I bought this for a friend years ago and they’re still using it.
+The Nite Ize S-Biner Ahhh Aluminum Bottle Opener holds your keys, attaches things to other things, and pops off bottlecaps.
+I gave one to a friend years ago and they’re still using it as their keychain.

 Celebrate summiting in style.
 Nesting wine glasses make a classy-meets-practical camping gift, especially when you pair them with a bottle of your friend’s go-to wine.
-Want to go all out?
-The GSI Wine Glass Gift Set combines a wine carafe and two glasses in a handy neoprene tote.
+Have a special occasion to celebrate?
+There’s even a champagne flute set.

-If you know someone who’s counting down the days until campsite reservations open for May long weekend, this Stanley cooler is the gift for them.
-It keeps 21 cans cold for 36 hours and is strong enough to use as a handy camp stool.
-“Worth it!” one reviewer said.
+If you know someone who’s counting down the days until campsite reservations open for May long weekend, this Yeti Roadie 20 Cooler is the gift for them.
+It keeps brie and bevvies chilled, is strong enough to stand on, and has literally thousands of positive reviews.

 Looking for something more portable for a friend who’s always on the move?
 The Mountainsmith Frostbite Cooler Pack has an insulated lower compartment to keep things chilled, and room for beach games, blankets or warm layers up top.
 There’s also a bottle opener built into the shoulder strap.

 Rumpl Puffy Blankets are warm, lightweight and machine washable (just in case someone spills something).
 When the conversation is flowing, this comfy layer keeps people cozy after the sun dips below the horizon.
-I have the old-growth print blanket and I curl up with it both outside and inside, since it brings a little nature into my living room.
+I have one with an outdoor-themed print and I curl up with it both outside and inside, since it brings a little nature into my living room.

 Wherever you are, make sure you enjoy all your beverages responsibly, and dispose of any containers in a Leave No Trace friendly way.
 Cheers!